Expanding vocabulary: 12 best novels of the XNUMXst century in English

 On the subject: 10 things you can get for free if you have a library card

-8. Ben Fountain “Billy Lynn's Long Walk during the Break of a Football Match” (2012) - Ben Fountain “Billy Lynn's Long Halftime Walk”
+8. Ben Fountain “Billy Lynn's Long Halftime Walk” (2012) - Ben Fountain “Billy Lynn's Long Halftime Walk”

-The author’s debut novel, which won the National Book Critics Circle Award, is distinguished by “wisdom and wit,” notes critic Stephen Kelman.
+The author's debut novel, which won the National Book Critics Circle, is distinguished by “wisdom and wit,” notes critic Stephen Kelman.

 Eight US Army recruits who have just returned from Iraq, where one of their comrades died and another is disabled, participate in a patriotic television show on Fox News.

 Their two-week promotion ends with a salute during the break of a football match in Dallas.
 After that, they will return to war again.

 The author puts the story in the mouth of 19-year-old Billy Lynn, in whose words passion, confusion and post-traumatic stress disorder sound.

 "It's weird," Billy tells a Dallas Cowboys fan, "being honored for the worst day of your life."

 7. Jennifer Egan “A Visit from the Goon Squad” (2010)